What is the Shadow Board Programme®?

 • Creates a safe space for senior leaders to test out board level working and have better understanding of the role whilst feeling they contribute to board level decision making.
 This creates the right opportunities to enable greater succession planning and preparation for board roles.

-Read what our clients think about the Shadow Board programme on our testimonials page.
+Read more about what our clients think about the Shadow Board programme on our testimonials page.